This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A urea breath test checks for H. pylori.
 You will drink a liquid that has a radioactive carbon.
 Thirty minutes after you drink the liquid, you will blow into a bag.
 The radioactive carbon will show if H. pylori is present.

 - An endoscopy uses a scope to see the inside of your digestive system.
 A scope is a long, flexible tube with a light on the end.
 A camera may be used with the scope to take pictures.
-During an endoscopy, caregivers may find problems with how your digestive system is working.
+During an endoscopy, your healthcare provider may find problems with how your digestive system is working.
 Samples may be taken from your digestive system and sent to a lab for tests.

 - An upper GI x-ray is a picture of your stomach and intestines.
 You may be given a chalky liquid to drink before the pictures are taken.
 This liquid helps your stomach and intestines show up better on the x-rays.
 An upper GI x-ray can show if you have an ulcer.